Why Typing Works Best When We Need a Quiet Moment

 – Have fun typing.

-Typing isn’t about chasing speed or perfection.
-It’s about staying connected to your thoughts while you work, write, or relax.
+your thoughts, while you work, write, or relax.

 In a world full of shortcuts, slowing down sometimes makes the difference.